alex-dulac/stats-tool/README.md

 2. In both the `client` & `server` directories, you will need to create an `.env` file.
    - Run: `cp .env.example .env`
 3. In the project root, run `docker compose up` (use `-d` to run in background)

-4. NOTE:
+Note:
-   - Run: `docker compose up --build client` to start all and rebuild the `client`.
-Useful when adding new npm packages.
+   - To rebuild the client after adding new npm packages, run:
+     - `docker compose build client && docker compose up`
-   - Run: `docker compose up --build server` to start all and rebuild the `server`.
-Useful when adding new python packages.
+   - To rebuild the server after adding new python packages, run:
+     - `docker compose build server && docker compose up`

 ### Access points: